slott56/slott56.github.io/Pelican/content/blog/2008/03/2008_03_13-consequences_of_reverse_engineering.rst

 I noted that it seems to be all I ever see -- really spankingly shoddy VB code.
 Indeed, I got a brain cramp of the first magnitude yesterday looking at the example shown above; code that -- merely by inspection -- could be shown to do nothing useful.
-And, of course, most VB products as a whole was built with COPY-Relocate-and-PASTE (:strong:`CRAP`\ ™) reuse.
+And, of course, most VB products as a whole was built with COPY-Relocate-and-PASTE (**CRAP**\ ™) reuse.